sumdp/getcleandata/cookbook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 ---End features_info.txt---

-Subsequently, the original dataset was then modified by merging, joining and summarizing for each feature we computed the mean and standard deviation by subject and activity.
-This resulted in a final tidy dataframe: 180 obs. of 68 variables, consisting of:

-Note: '_XYZ' is used to denote 3-distinct variables (_X, _Y and _Z) calculating the mean/std in the X, Y and Z directions.
+Subsequently, the original dataset was then modified by merging, joining and summarizing.
+For each feature we computed the mean and standard deviation by subject and activity.
+This resulted in a final tidy dataframe: 180 obs. of 68 variables.
+(Note: '_XYZ' is used to denote 3-distinct variables (_X, _Y and _Z) calculating the mean/std in the X, Y and Z directions.)

+The set of variables that were calculated from the extracted signals are:

+mean_: Mean value
+std_: Standard deviation

 tBodyAcc_mean_XYZ
 tBodyAcc_std_XYZ